freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/elec-bill.md

 # --description--

+Objective: Calculate the electricity bill based on the number of units consumed.

-Imagine you're responsible for calculating electricity bills for households.
-Each household consumes electricity, and the bill varies based on the number of units consumed.
-The bill calculation involves different rates for different ranges of units consumed, along with an additional surcharge.
+Introduction: As part of your responsibilities, you are tasked with calculating electricity bills for households.
+The bill calculation depends on the number of units consumed, with different rates applied to various ranges of units, along with an additional surcharge.

-Write a program to input electricity unit charges and calculate the total electricity bill according to the given condition:
+Challenge: Write a program to input the number of electricity units consumed and calculate the total electricity bill according to the provided conditions.

+<h2>Hinglish</h2>

+Lakshya: Bijli ka bill gine gaye units ke aadhar par calculate karna.

+Parichay: Apni zimmedariyon ke hisse ke taur par, aapko gharo ke liye bijli ke bill ka hisaab lagana hai.
+Bill calculation units ke aadhar par hota hai, jisme alag-alag units ke liye vibhinn dar lagu hoti hai, saath hi ek adhikansh surcharge bhi lagta hai.

+Challenge: Ek program likho jismein bijli ke units ka input liya jaye aur diye gaye sharton ke anusar total bijli ka bill calculate kiya jaye.

+# --instructions--

-For the first 50 units Rs.
-0.50/unit
+For the first 50 units, the rate is Rs.
+0.50/unit, so the cost is 50 * 0.50 = Rs.
+25.
-For the next 100 units Rs.
-0.75/unit
+For the next 100 units, the rate is Rs.
+0.75/unit, so the cost is 100 * 0.75 = Rs.
+75.
+The total cost for the first 150 units is Rs.
+25 + Rs.
+75 = Rs.
+100.
-For the next 100 units Rs.
-1.20/unit
+For the next 50 units (200 - 150 = 50 units), the rate is Rs.
+1.20/unit, so the cost is 50 * 1.20 = Rs.
+60.
-For units above 250 Rs.
-1.50/unit
-An additional surcharge of 20% is added to the bill

-**Tips**

-1. Understand how the bill amount varies for different ranges of units consumed.
-2. Pay attention to adding the surcharge correctly to the total bill amount.
-3. Ensure accuracy in calculations and handle different scenarios effectively.
+The total cost for 200 units is Rs.
+100 + Rs.
+60 = Rs.
+160.
+Adding the 20% surcharge, the total bill becomes 1.20 * 160 = Rs.
+192.

 **Hints**